maayazed/react-collab-final/README.md

 If you use the application through the deployed [Heroku site](https://tranquil-chamber-80312.herokuapp.com/), navigate to the site and interact with it from there.
 The site will prompt you to login or sign up before you are able to interact with the libraries.

-Once you're logged in, you can interact with the various little lending libraries — seeing what books they already have, taking books from the inventory, or adding new books using a search feature.
+Once you're logged in, you can interact with your little lending library — seeing what books it already has, taking books from the inventory, or adding new books using a search feature.

-_Log In and View the Homepage_
+_Log in and view the Homepage_

 ![Library Roof](client/src/img/Home.png)